 While lacking the polish of Florence or Rome‘s spotlight, Palermo has its own type of charm.
 Under the grime lies the beauty of a time gone by when different cultures dominated and left their mark on the city.
 We expected Palermo to be along the same lines as what we’ve already seen in the rest of the country.
 Instead, it took us by surprise with an unexpected mix of history, architecture and cultures.
 We expected to see predominately Roman influence and remnants.
 It turned out to be that and so much more.

 Affiliate Disclosure – This post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.

 What you need to know Before visiting Palermo

 Various cultures have dominated Palermo for centuries.
-From the Carthaginians, Greeks and Romans to the Byzantines, Arabs and Normans, there were many that left their mark on the city.
-What fascinates me is the fact that every new set of architects often incorporated previous styles rather than destroying and replacing them with their own.
+From the Carthaginians, Greeks and Romans to the Byzantines, Arabs and Normans.
+Many left their mark on the city.
+What fascinates me is that every new set of architects often incorporated previous styles rather than destroying and replacing them with their own.
 For that, I am very grateful.

 As a key port, Palermo played an important role in the ancient world.
-According to my DK travel book “the town prospered under the Roman, but its golden age was under Arab domination, when it rivaled Cordoba and Cairo in beauty.”
+According to my DK travel book, “the town prospered under the Romans, but its golden age was under Arab domination when it rivalled Cordoba and Cairo in beauty.”
 How amazing would it be to travel back in time to see that splendour?